 Early life in Lahore and London

-Malvery was born in Lahore, in the Punjab, in either 1877 or 1882.
+Malvery was born in Lahore, in the Punjab, in 1871.
 Her parents separated, so she and her brother were raised in India by her maternal grandparents.
-In 1890, Malvery came to London to study at the Royal College of Music.
+In 1898, Malvery came to London to study at the Royal College of Music.

 She supported herself by writing fiction for journals and magazines, giving lectures, teaching elocution, and 'drawing room' storytelling inspired by Indian legends.
 In the introduction to one of her articles, 'Gilding the Gutter', she is described as "the well-known lecturer, reciter, and social worker".